2018 Citizen and Solidarity March (France)

-A march supporting the refugees started on April 30 at Vintimille in southern France, at the Italian border.
-It will reach London, in the UK, on July 8, after covering 1400 km in more than 2 months.
-The route follows that the refugees do, trying to reach the UK from southern Europe.
-The march is supported by many organisations.
+In 2018, humanitarian organization L'Auberge des Migrants organised a march, supporting migrants, from Vintimille in southern France, at the Italian border to London, England.
+The route, around 1400 km followed the route by refugees trying to reach the United Kingdom from southern Europe.

-Among the participants are José Bové, member of the European parliament, et Cédric Herrou, farmer, facing a court case for supporting "illegal immigrants".
+The march started on April 30 and ended at London, England on July 8.

+March

 At the beginning, one minute of silence was observed in memory of the 17 refugees who died trying to cross the French-Italian border since June 2015.
 This takes place one week after the vote of a new law restricting again the right of asylum for refugees, and after the tentative of blocking the border by a group of extreme-right activists.
 The court refused to act against these activists, while people helping refugees in need have to face legal problems.

-Were also present Marie-Christine Vergiat, member of the European parliament, Alexis HK, singer, and Mgr Jacques Gaillot, catholic bishop.
+Notable participants

+Among the participants are members of the European parliament, José Bové and Marie-Christine Vergiat, Cédric Herrou, a farmer who was facing charges for helping migrants crossing into France, singer Alexis HK, and Catholic Bishop Jacques Gaillot.